 The “desired brand image” is usually the last item on the creative brief.
-Most often it asks that the brief’s author describe the brand in human terms such as “dependable,” “trustworthy” and the like.
+Most often, it asks the brief’s author to describe the brand in human terms such as “dependable,” “trustworthy” and the like.
 The intent is that these few descriptive words will influence the creative execution and make sure that the marketing and advertising message is true to the brand.
 This an important step to increasing market share.

-With an existing product or service, the brand’s personality has been cultivated over the years of the users’ experiences.
-They have come to rely on the promise of their own expectations as a means of selecting and making purchase decisions.
-To the customers, the brand is much more complex and dimensional than the two or three words we often use to describe it.
-To the customers, the brand is a living entity that begins to look an awful lot like themselves.
-Branding strategy, at the end of the day, is all about identity.
+A brand’s personality cultivates over the years of the users’ experiences.
+They rely on the promise of their own expectations as a means of selecting and making purchase decisions.
+To customers, the brand is much more complex and dimensional than the two or three words we often use to describe it.
+The brand is a living entity looks an awful lot like themselves.
+Branding strategy, at the end of the day, is all about self-identity.

-This realization that the essence, the heart and soul of a brand strategy, resides with the customer should sound a trumpet blast to marketers and advertisers.
-When you futz around with a brand’s image, you are messing with the identities of the customers.
-What do I mean by this?
-Well, quite simply, we all try to purchase services and products that help us reinforce who we believe we are.
+The essence, the heart and soul of a brand strategy, resides with the customer.
+That realization should sound like a trumpet blast to marketers and advertisers.
+When you futz around with a brand’s image, you are messing with the identities of customers.
+What do we mean by this?
+Well, quite simply, we all purchase services and products that help us reinforce who we believe we are.

-I would go so far as to say that purchase decisions are almost exclusively emotional choices and not intellectual/rational decisions.
-Despite all the efforts of marketers who followed the old school thoughts of Unique Selling Proposition (USP), customers rarely choose as a result of benefits alone.
+In fact, purchase decisions are almost exclusively emotional choices and not intellectual/rational ones.
+Customer rarely choose as a result of benefits alone, despite all the efforts of marketers who followed the old school thoughts of Unique Selling Proposition (USP).

-This realization has lead to the rise of generic store brands.
-The value equation for package goods marketers has been thrown all out of kilter because the customers do not consider the store brands generic.
-Grocery store shoppers believe all soap powders, like Tide, Cheer, All, and Gain, that are available at their local grocer will clean their clothing.
+This realization lead to the rise of generic store brands.
+The value equation for package goods marketers was thrown all out of kilter because the customers do not consider store brands generic.
+Grocery store shoppers believe all soap powders, like Tide, Cheer, All, and Gain, will clean their clothing.

-If you are challenged with Increasing Market Share you should know that consumers have less loyalty to the brands they buy because the brands still generally tell them what they do rather than who they (the customers) are.
-Once we understand just how important this all is, we begin to understand the brand’s importance in the creative brief and the execution.
+Know that consumers are less loyal to brands today.
+Brands generally say what they do rather than who the consumers are.
+Product benefits do not differentiate.
+Once we understand just how important this all is, we begin to understand the brand’s importance in increasing market share.

-The brand image is fundamental to the marketing strategy when growing market share, not an aside to it.
-Knowing how deep-rooted and fragile this brand identification is should influence the manner in which the brand is communicated as well.
-Getting noticed is important for awareness, but at what price?
-This means we need to have a thorough and deep understanding of a brand before we write a brief because that understanding will influence the brief itself.
+The brand image is fundamental to the marketing strategy when increasing market share.
+Not an aside to it.
+Knowing that will affect the way the brand is communicated.
+Getting noticed is important for awareness.
+But at what price?
+We must have a thorough and deep understanding of a brand before we write a brief.
+That understanding influences the brief itself.

-When executing the message, we need to make sure the brand strategy is honored and reinforced through the execution as well.
+When executing the message, make sure the brand strategy is honored and reinforced through the execution as well.
 If the medium is the message, then there are a lot of loose ends to be managed as we nurture our brands.